swapnika2005/swapnika2005/README.md

-# Hi, I'm Swapnika 👋
+# Hi, I'm Swapnika k 👋

 Aspiring AI/ML Engineer and B.Tech IT student, passionate about Generative AI, Agentic AI, and building intelligent, full-stack applications.
 I like turning ML models and LLMs into real, usable products — not just notebooks.